davidcox/showboat/readme.md

 Here are some features that I'm interested in adding:

 * add in some proper themes so that the non-SVG slides look reasonable
+* slide preloading, esp. when working over the internet
 * upload to Dropbox / upload to Github support
 * add in the cool typewriter code animation stuff from Showoff
 * ability to add/rearrange slides from within the browser